EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ![Microsoft Store](how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl/microsoft-store.png)

 There are multiple options here but I decided to go with Ubuntu 18.04 LTS.
 Ok, click it and follow the screens until you are downloading and installing it.
 Everything there is pretty straightforward.
-After the store says that the Linux distribution has been installed, it's actually not fully installed yet.
+After the store says that the Linux distribution has been installed, **it's actually not fully installed yet**.
 When you launch it for the first time, it'll do some final installing that was still pending, ask you for a new UNIX username and password, and then you'll be ready to use your newly installed Linux distribution.

 Your console should look something like this now: